 Comment: Price negotiations for CMT are done based on standard minutes developed in house at BP's own production unit.
-Cost of material and accessories are known as well as CMT price.
-BP has a good impression of costs for management and workers as it can compare price and working minutes with other comparable suppliers including their own factory.
+Cost of material and accessories are known as well as CMT price, BP has a good impression of costs for management and workers as it can compare price and working minutes with other comparable suppliers including their own factory.
 Local wage levels are taken into account through this system when calculating an acceptable price.
 Further BP considers inflation in price agreements with the suppliers each year.
-This is considered to be on a "style-level policy".

 For suppliers which are paid FOB (30% of all), BP asks for the CMT price so it has an idea of how much workmanship needs to go in each product and bases its price on this and then calculate by price per minute.
 BP relates the price among others to the size of the production volume and related productivity and working minutes needed.
-The pricing policy is considered to be on a "style-level policy".